vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 - could consider adding a note about jeppesen charts being on navigraph, + a link to the ASA DAP charts for the dom taxi routes? i'm happy to make it all into a table as well, if it's worth it

 #### Runway 16L/34R Procedures
-Runway 16L/34R is controlled by a separate tower position (SY-E_TWR) which covers the duties of both SMC and TWR east of taxiway C and south of B10.
+RWY 16L/34R is controlled by a separate tower position (SY-E_TWR) which covers the duties of both SMC and TWR east of taxiway C and south of B10.
 Taxiway Tango is under the jurisdiction of this tower position.

 In line with Australian radio-telephony procedures, only international aircraft will receive an explicit transfer from SMC to ADC, and vice versa.
-When taxiing to Runway 16L/34R, domestic aircraft shall change to the tower frequency when turning onto taxiway B10.
+When taxiing to RWY 16L/34R, domestic aircraft shall change to the tower frequency when turning onto taxiway B10.

-If taxiing to Runway 34R, be mindful of the instruction to hold short of taxiway Sierra.
+If taxiing to RWY 34R, be mindful of the instruction to hold short of taxiway Sierra.

-Aircraft landing Runway 34R and vacating at taxiway T2 are to taxi via U and U1 unless otherwise advised by ATC.
+Aircraft landing RWY 34R and vacating at taxiway T2 are to taxi via U and U1 unless otherwise advised by ATC.

 All arriving aircraft are to remain on the TWR frequency after landing until West of Taxiway S, then contact SMC on 121.7.
 International aircraft must await for an explicit frequency transfer.